Here are some key principles we hold dear:

 – – –

-AMPLIFY YOUR WORK WITH A COMPELLING PRESENTATION
+MAKE YOUR IDEA SHINE WITH A COMPELLING PRESENTATION

 A few examples of good presentations we’ve received: